fluencelabs/cli/docs/commands/README.md

   --no-input                                   Don't interactively ask for any input from the user --nox-names=<nox-1,nox-2>                    Comma-separated names of noxes from provider.yaml.
 To use all of your
                                                noxes: --nox-names all
   --offers=<offer-1,offer-2>                   Comma-separated list of offer names.
-Can't be used together with
+To use all of your offers: --offers
+                                               all
-                                               --offer-ids.
-To use all of your offers: --offers all --priv-key=<private-key>                     !WARNING! for debug purposes only.
-Passing private keys through flags is unsecure.
+  --priv-key=<private-key>                     !WARNING! for debug purposes only.
+Passing private keys through flags is
+                                               unsecure.
 On local network
                                                0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 key